Countryside Party (UK): Electoral history

 Crawford contested Ross, Skye and Inverness West, then held by the Liberal Democrat leader Charles Kennedy, for the Countryside Party in the 2001 UK general election.
-He did not win the seat.
+He did not win the seat and achieved less than 1% of the vote.

 The Countryside Party stood in the Scottish Parliament 2003 election for the Highlands and Islands electoral region.
 It polled 1,768 votes (1.05% of the vote in the area).

 It contested the 2004 European elections in the South West England and North West England constituencies.
-In the South West, it received 2.1% of the vote which was sufficient to retain its deposit.
-In the North West, it polled only 0.5%.
-Its relatively good standing in the South West may owe something to the notability of its candidates for reasons other than politics.
+In the Southwest, it received 2.1% of the vote which was sufficient to retain its deposit.
+In the Northwest, it polled only 0.5%.
+Its relatively good standing in the Southwest may owe something to the notability of its candidates for reasons other than politics.
 The party's six candidates in the region included Chris Thomas-Everard, whose family became famous during the 2001 foot and mouth crisis for refusing to allow his cows to be culled, Diana Scott, joint master of the Devon and Somerset hunt and a prominent pro-hunting campaigner and the explorer Ranulph Fiennes.

 The party was deregistered in July 2008.
 Crawford, who was later elected as a member of The Highland Council for Inverness South, suggested in 2012 that the party could be reformed to oppose wind farm development.
 He died in 2020.